oscdev-io/birdplan/docs/protocol-bgp.md

 ## prefix_limit6

 IPv6 prefix limit for the peer.
+This is only supported for peer types `customer` and `peer`.

 An example of specifying a prefix limit is below...
 ```yaml